OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 • Breathable mesh lining

-Included on our list of the best hiking boots for wide feet, we found that Merrell Moab 3 Mid WP integrates M Select DRY technology, effortlessly keeping water out while letting moisture escape, and the air cushion heel absorbs shock while adding stability.
+Included on our list of top-notch hiking boots for wide feet, we found that Merrell Moab 3 Mid WP integrates M Select DRY technology, effortlessly keeping water out while letting moisture escape, and the air cushion heel absorbs shock while adding stability.

 What struck me most, though, was the newly improved, removable footbed, which not only enhanced comfort but also helped control moisture and odor, something the previous version could have done better.